growing tomatoes in seattle

 When selecting, check the tag as to how many days to maturity.
 For a long season of harvest, select multiple varieties that fruit early

 season, mid- season, and late-season.
 Determinate varieties are typically smaller, tending to ripen all at once.
 Good choices for canning or if space is limited.
 Indeterminate varieties grow as high as you let them and produce fruit over a long season.

 when to plant

 Tomatoes are a warm season vegetable.
 They need warm soil and nighttime temperatures above 50ºF with no chance of frost.
 You can use "Season Starter" plant protectors to get an early start.
-Setting it up one week before planting will warm the soil.
+Setting them up one week before planting will warm the soil.